 We've been looking at working with classes in the two previous lessons.
-The hope is that, by better understanding how classes work, you'll gain an appreciation for how classes are utilized in the .NET Framework Class Library (FCL).
-Often in the FCL child classes inherit basic functionality from their parent classes.
+The hope is that by better understanding how classes work, you'll gain an appreciation for how classes are utilized in the .NET Framework Class Library (FCL).
+In the FCL, child classes often inherit basic functionality from their parent classes.
 In fact, all classes ultimately inherit from a single base class, System.Object.
-This lesson continues to teach concepts about classes (specifically, in this case, inheritance) by showing you how to utilize inheritance in custom classes you can create.
-You'll learn about overriding virtual functionality, abstract base classes, sealed classes and more.
+This lesson continues to teach concepts about classes (specifically, in this case, inheritance) by showing you how to utilize inheritance in your own custom classes.
+You'll learn about overriding virtual functionality, abstract base classes, sealed classes, and more.

 Available formats for this video:

 Actual format may change based on video formats available and browser capability.